NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deploy-cloudflared-replicas.md

 {{</details>}}

 You can run the same tunnel across various `cloudflared` processes for up to 100 connections (25 replicas) per tunnel.
-Cloudflare Load Balancers and DNS records can still point to the tunnel and its UUID.
+Khulnasoft Load Balancers and DNS records can still point to the tunnel and its UUID.
 Traffic will be sent to all `cloudflared` processes associated with the tunnel.

 {{<Aside type="note" header="Deploy replicas with Kubernetes">}}